GuriAnon/wtiteups/HTB/Traverxec/README.md

 Moving on...

 I assume this is probably a way to use SSH to enter as this user.
 So i try to decode this hash and get the password.
 My first try was with "HASHCAT".
-But after a few hours trying to get it to work because, what i presume to be, a hardware incompability and/or missing "watchdog" program to monitor my hardware.
+But after a few hours trying to get it to work because, what i presume to be, a hardware incompability and/or missing "watchdog" program to monitor my hardware, it just refuse to work.

 So i try with "john the ripper" and it was done way faster than i thought.